Communote/communote.github.io/doc/dev_how_plugin.md

    ```

-4. You also need to register your JavaScript file in your plugin.
-That is why we need a JSON file called `javascript-categories.json` at `src\main\resources\META-INF\resources\`:
+4. You also need to let Communote know that the JavaScript file of your plugin should be included when the main page of Communote is rendered.
+This is achieved by creating a JSON file called `javascript-categories.json` in `src/main/resources/META-INF/resources/`:

    ```json
    {